 There are many different learning methods and techniques.
 Some people learn using colours, images and mind maps; others find music and hearing information to be more helpful.

 Find out whether you have a predominantly visual, verbal, auditory, or sensory memory, and then study accordingly.
 Try different techniques.
 Ask someone to test you on the information you need to know.
 Try explaining or describing a concept you’ve learnt in your own words.
 Teach it to someone else.
 You might even learn more effectively in a study group.
-If you want to know which learning method is best for you, consider reading this blog post: Discover Your Learning Style.

 4. Examine your lifestyle

 A healthy lifestyle is integral to effective learning.
 Getting enough sleep, exercise and nutrients can make a big difference to your physical and mental energy levels, which affect the way you learn.

 Nutritious foods and snacks include fruits, nuts and vegetables.
 Make sure that you eat regularly and have a decent breakfast in the morning, like oats or muesli, to keep yourself nourished and alert while you learn.

 Go for a walk or a run – or stretch or dance – to get your blood flowing every hour or so while you study.
 This will rejuvenate your focus, particularly when you’re spending long hours sitting and reading.

 Water and fresh air

 An over-reliance on caffeine and sugar can negatively affect your energy levels and focus.
 While these can be helpful in the short-term, you should be careful not to overdo it.
 To keep your mental energy at its best, drink lots of water, get enough fresh air and take deep breaths.